joinpursuit/Pursuit-Core-iOS/units/unit01/lesson-01-env-and-tools/README.md

 You should have received an email already from Canvas asking you to register before you can participate in the class.

 If you haven't already please create a new account and make sure you set your Time Zone to "Eastern Time".
 You can then accept the invitation.

-### Piazza

-Piazza is our question and answer system.

-Follow the link [here](http://www.piazza.com/access_code/fall2017/ac43) to create an account.
-Enter the code "ac43".

 ### Slack